CoinFabrik/web3-grant/detectors/semgrep/set_contract_storage/README.md

-These semgrep rules are designed to identify potential misuse of the `env::set_contract_storage` function.
+These semgrep rules are designed to identify potential misuse of the `env::set_contract_storage` function by unauthorized account.

 # Syntactic rule